git/git.github.io/rev_news/drafts/edition-35.md

-In a later email Buga alternatively suggested "using `git worktree add <temp_copy_path>` to create a temporary working tree ... alongside a temporary branch" and deleting those after having commited, merged and pushed the local changes made there.
+In a later email Buga alternatively suggested "using `git worktree add <temp_copy_path>` to create a temporary working tree ... alongside a temporary branch" and deleting those after having committed, merged and pushed the local changes made there.

 Josef replied to Buga that some potential issues Buga worried about are not relevant when using SVN because of the specifics of his work,